• Skip to primary navigation

 Paneer Butter Masala Ingredients 3

 Paneer – Paneer is easily available in Indian grocery stores.
-I have also seen it in some Costco and Whole Foods.
-You can choose between fresh, packaged, or frozen paneer.
+I have also seen it at a few Costco and Whole Foods outlets.

-Cashews – This adds a very rich taste and creamy texture to the gravy.
+Cashews – This adds a rich taste and creamy texture to the gravy.
 You can also use blanched almonds instead of cashews.

 How To Make Paneer Butter Masala